3coma3/helm-template-utils/README.md

 ## Testing

-The templates and assertions in the [`test chart`](test/) should cover every possible case, but if you spot omissions, be welcome to open an issue about it.
+The templates and assertions in the [`test chart`](tests/) should cover every possible case, but if you spot omissions be welcome to open an issue about it.

 Run the test template with: